aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to JSON Format in Android via Java" h2="Export PPS file to JSON format in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+JSON (JavaScript Object Notation) is an open-standard file format that uses human-readable text to transmit data objects consisting of attribute–value pairs and array data types.
+It is a lightweight data-interchange format.
+Converting PPS to JSON format is beneficial as it allows you to easily access and manipulate the data.

+<h2>How Aspose.Total helps for pps to json conversion</h2>

-You can easily convert PPS file to JSON format in you Android applications in a two step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to JSON format.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to create, manipulate and convert various file formats within their Android applications.
+It provides a two step process to convert PPS file to JSON format.
+In the first step, you can export PPS file to HTML by using Aspose.Slides for Android via Java.
+Secondly, by using Aspose.Cells for Android via Java, you can convert HTML to JSON format.
+This process is simple and efficient and allows you to quickly convert PPS to JSON format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}